-3.1 Institutional features of the Swedish pension system
+A Institutional features of the Swedish pension system

-The Swedish Pension system consists of three primary components: public pensions, occupational pensions, and private pensions.
-We focus on the first of the three, public pensions, but account for the presence of the other two components.
-Sweden has undertaken a large reform to its public pension system and is currently transitioning from a defined benefit system, called the "ATP" scheme, to a new, "Notional Defined Contribution" (NDC) scheme.8
+The Swedish Pension system comprises three primary pillars: public pensions, occupational pensions, and private pensions.
+We focus on public pensions, but account for the presence of the other pillars.
+Sweden is transitioning from a defined benefit system, called the "ATP" scheme, to a "Notional Defined Contribution" (NDC) scheme.
+The goal of this paper is not to evaluate this reform, but rather to evaluate conceptual reforms that inform pension design in general.
+As such, we describe here how the NDC reform relates to conceptual reforms considered above; Appendix A presents a more comprehensive review of Swedish pensions.